odinhg/multipersistence_nix/README.md

 Run `uv run run_benchmarks.py` to run becnhmarks on point clouds uniformly sampled from the unit square.
 Results are saved to `results/benchmark_results.txt` by default in a LaTeX friendly format.

 Dependencies are handled by `uv` so no additional setup is required.

+#### Generating Hilbert function plots

+Run `uv run generate_plots.py` to compute and plot the Hilbert function for the (unsliced) rhomboid tiling and the core Delaunay bifiltrations.
+By default, three point clouds sampled from $S^1$ with varying amounts of outliers will be used.
+Plots are saved in `plots/`.

 ## Related papers